Safe Drive Stay Alive

 It aims to reduce the number of casualties among young people by questioning their behaviour and attitude on the roads in an emotive and hard-hitting way.

-This innovative road safety campaign is aimed at young people in Thames Valley, aged between 16 and 18, who may be new drivers or about to learn.
+This innovative road safety campaign is aimed at young people in Thames Valley and Hampshire, aged between 16 and 18, who may be new drivers or about to learn.
 Young drivers are much more likely to be involved in a crash – often due to driving inexperience and a lack of understanding of the risks.

 How does the production work?